Vinayak56/pdf-extractor/README.md

 ## Software Requirement
 ### Tesseract
-Tesseract: It’s the OCR(Optical character recognition) engine, so the core of the actual text recognition.
+Tesseract: It’s the **OCR(Optical character recognition) engine**, so the core of the actual text recognition.
 It takes the image and in return gives us the text.

 Download Tesseract : https://github.com/UB-Mannheim/tesseract/wiki